 1868 – 1896

-The inscription is laid out in a single line and is characterized by wide spacing between the words.
-The company chose this approach to convey closeness to its customers, indicating that their problems are understood and that the company can solve them professionally while adhering to all established standards.
-Essentially, it reflects customer focus and represents a savvy marketing move.
+The inscription is laid out in a single line and features wide word spacing.
+The company adopted this approach to convey its closeness to customers, indicating that it understands their problems and can solve them professionally while adhering to all established standards.
+Essentially, it reflects a customer-focused approach and represents a savvy marketing move.

 Neat serifs of two types complement the thin letters: sharp-tipped (on “C,” “Z”) and blunt, flat-ended (on “i,” “s,” “J,” “n”).
-The letter spacing is also wide, making the text clear and easily readable despite the thin strokes.
+The letter spacing is also wide, making the text clear and easy to read despite the thin strokes.

 1896 – 1906

-Almost everything in the visual identity changed during this period—from the font to the style.
-The complete transformation of the Zeiss emblem is linked to the company’s growing popularity and excellent product quality.
-Eyeglass lenses began to be marked with an inscription that resembled flowing handwriting with ornate letters, giving the emblem even more individuality.
+Almost everything in the visual identity changed during this period, from the font to the style.
+The complete transformation of the Zeiss emblem is closely tied to the company’s growing popularity and exceptional product quality.
+Eyeglass lenses began to be marked with an inscription resembling flowing, ornate handwriting, adding even more individuality to the emblem.

-The logo features numerous curls, loops, swirls, and wavy lines, making it look like a large monogram with a long inscription forming a beautiful pattern.
+The logo features numerous curls, loops, swirls, and wavy lines, creating a large monogram with a long inscription that forms a beautiful pattern.
 But this is not the only difference.
 Many other nuances make it completely different from the previous version of the visual identity.
 The key differences include:

 - The use of the full name and surname of the company’s founder (Carl Zeiss);